Skip to main content

 • Wednesday afternoon, 1:45 to 5:30 pm (with a coffee break from 3:30-3:45): Each author is given a 25-minute time slot to respond to the more important queries, issues, and suggestions raised in the morning, and, most important, to seek feedback or further discussion of areas of their project with which they recognize they are having difficulty.

-• Wednesday evening at 6:30 pm: AIIS will host all participants at a group dinner at the Maharani Indian Restaurant, 380 W. Washington Street (several blocks from the Concourse Hotel) (final restaurant choice to be confirmed)
+• Wednesday evening at 6:30 pm: AIIS will host all participants at a group dinner at a nearby Indian Restaurant.

 Conversations can carry over into Thursday, Friday and Saturday at the South Asia Conference!